emfcamp/Website/templates/about/travel.md

 EMF will be held at the Eastnor Castle Deer Park, just east of Ledbury, Herefordshire.

+To experience the full event, you should aim to arrive on Thursday 16 July and depart mid-day Sunday 19 July, with presentations beginning on Friday 17 July.
+You won't be allowed on site outside of those times unless you've [volunteered](/about/volunteering) to help with setup or teardown.

 {# 2024
 You can arrive after 10am on Thursday 30 May and you can stay until midday on Monday 3 June.
 You won't be allowed on site outside those times unless you've [volunteered](/about/volunteering) to help with setup or teardown.
 #}

 ## By Train
+If you are unfamiliar with the UK train system, please refer to [this wikivoyage page](https://en.wikivoyage.org/wiki/Rail_travel_in_Great_Britain) and follow their general guidance.

-EMF is close to Ledbury station which is around [three hours](https://traintimes.org.uk/london+paddington/ledbury/) from London Paddington (on [GWR](https://www.gwr.com)) and [one hour](https://traintimes.org.uk/birmingham+new+street/ledbury) from Birmingham New Street (on [West Midlands Railway](https://www.westmidlandsrailway.co.uk/)).
+EMF is close (5 km) to Ledbury station which is around [three hours](https://traintimes.org.uk/london+paddington/ledbury/) from London Paddington (on [GWR](https://www.gwr.com)) and [one hour](https://traintimes.org.uk/birmingham+new+street/ledbury) from Birmingham New Street (on [West Midlands Railway](https://www.westmidlandsrailway.co.uk/)).

 The station at Ledbury has short platforms, so if you are on one of the long 9-coach trains direct from Paddington, you will need to be in the front three coaches to get off the train.

-We will be providing a free shuttle bus service between Ledbury station and the EMF site.
+We will be providing a free shuttle bus service between Ledbury station and the EMF site during the event.
 Timetables and further information can be found on the [shuttle bus page](https://bus.emf.camp/about/).

 {# 2024